Whether at home or in your home away from home, always be careful about sharing your personal financial information over the Internet.

 What can you do?

-NEVER write down your password and NEVER store it in your browser.
+Never write down your password and never store it in your browser.
 If you have many usernames and passwords (as we all do), it's impossible to remember them all.
 Some form of storage is needed.

 Instead of putting them in your browser, planner or wallet, use one of many available "password vaults."
 Also called "passwords safes," these applications are available for download on your computer, as an online service, and as an app for your smartphone.
 All have various pros and cons offering different levels of functionality and security.
 When selecting a password vault, consider how you want to store passwords and later access them.
-Search for user ratings and know security issues with the programs implementation or developer.
+Search for user ratings and know security issues with the program's implementation or developer.

-When you set up your password vault, make sure it has a VERY strong password that you have memorized.
+When you set up your password vault, make sure it has a very strong password that you have memorized.
 Guard it with your life.

 It's never been easier to shop, apply for loans, transfer money, or set doctor appointments.
 We transmit all sorts of financial and personal information across the Internet, and it all needs to be protected (encrypted) as it zigzags across cyberspace.